Dominica-Weekly.com: News | Blue Isle Jazz | Caribbean Recipes | Historic Dominica | Photos | Classified Ads | Search Jobs

 For a lot of people in Dominica improving their finances improves their happiness - in general.
 I know lots of people who are happy only when they’ve money to spend.
 So I though it would be important to share stuff that’s worked for me.

 I’m in the best financial shape in my life, despite having one source of regular income which is my job.
-Thanks to my penny-pinching program :smile: I’ve eliminated all my debts and I now able to save as much as I can.
+Thanks to my penny-pinching program 🙂 I’ve eliminated all my debts and I now able to save as much as I can.

 Here’s what works for me — please note that, I’m not saying they’ll work for everybody.
 Share your tips and tricks in the comments!